Historical Prices

 The past trading prices of a financial asset over a specific period, used by traders and analysts to study price trends, calculate technical indicators, and backtest trading strategies.

-Historical prices refer to the chronological record of the price movements of a security, commodity, currency, or index over a defined period.
-This data serves as the lifeblood of technical analysis and quantitative trading strategies.
-Without knowing where prices have been, it is impossible to chart trends, identify recurring patterns, or calculate the vast array of technical indicators (like moving averages, RSI, and MACD) that traders rely on daily.
-A standard historical price dataset for a single time period (whether it is a day, an hour, or a minute) includes four key data points, collectively known as OHLC: 1.
-Open: The price at the very beginning of the trading session.
-2. High: The highest price reached at any point during the session.
-3. Low: The lowest price reached during the session.
-4. Close: The final price at the end of the session, often considered the most important data point for daily analysis.
-In addition to these price points, historical data almost always includes Volume—the number of shares or contracts traded during that period.
-This combination of price action and volume allows traders to gauge the intensity and conviction behind market moves, distinguishing between a hollow price drift and a high-conviction breakout.
+Historical prices refer to the chronological, verifiable record of the price movements and trading activity of a financial security, commodity, currency, or index over a specifically defined period.
+This data serves as the essential lifeblood of technical analysis, quantitative research, and automated trading strategies.
+Without the ability to see exactly where prices have been, it would be mathematically impossible to chart prevailing trends, identify recurring geometric patterns, or calculate the vast array of technical indicators—such as moving averages, Relative Strength Index (RSI), and MACD—that thousands of traders rely on for their daily decision-making.
+A standard, institutional-grade historical price dataset for a single time interval (whether that interval is a full day, a four-hour block, or a single minute) includes four key data points, which are collectively known in the industry as "OHLC" data: 1.
+Open: The very first transaction price recorded at the beginning of the chosen time session.
+2. High: The absolute highest price reached at any point during the session's duration.
+3. Low: The absolute lowest price reached during the session.
+4. Close: The final transaction price at the end of the session, which is universally considered the most important data point for daily performance analysis and risk calculation.
+In addition to these four price points, high-quality historical data almost always includes Volume—the total number of shares, lots, or contracts that changed hands during that specific period.
+This combination of raw price action and volume allows analysts to gauge the true intensity and psychological conviction behind market moves, helping them distinguish between a meaningless price drift on low liquidity and a high-conviction institutional breakout.

 Key Takeaways